Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 For example, some atomic tests can perform privilege escalation. lateral movement, data exfiltration...
 Atomic tests can be invoked with the `Invoke-AtomicTest` PowerShell command.
 The goal is to simulate an attack and ensure that our system can detect it and prevent it.
-Tests are referenced by their MITRE ATT&CK technique reference ans their ID within that technique.
+Tests are referenced by their MITRE ATT&CK technique reference and their ID within that technique.

 ```shell
 # Technique T1003.001 test 1 : simulate an attacker dumping credentials from memory